This post was last Updated on September 19, 2020

 It’s not surprising that naturists and nudists also exist in other Asian countries.
-During our visits at the naturist resorts in Thailand
+During our visits to the naturist resorts in Thailand

-, we met several Indian, Malaysian, Korean, Chinese, Singaporean and Indonesian naturists.
-Although naturism is forbidden in most of their countries, they do organise secret meetups and small events.
+, we met several Indian, Malaysian, Korean, Chinese, Singaporean, and Indonesian naturists.
+Although naturism is forbidden in most of their countries, they do organize secret meetups and small events.
 Behind closed doors of course.

 Naturism in Australia and New Zealand